ministryofjustice/staff-identity-idam-scripts/RevokeUserAccess/README.md

 - PowerShell 7
 - Administrator rights to run PowerShell

+### Reset-AD-Password

+To run this script you must ensure you have Remote Server Administration Tools (RSAT) package installed.
+To do so, follow the steps in this article https://learn.microsoft.com/en-gb/troubleshoot/windows-server/system-management-components/remote-server-administration-tools

 ## Executing Script

 * Download and save a copy of this script.